 Portland ranks as one of America’s most cycle-friendly cities, but even the most enthusiastic urban rider craves spinning on scenic roads and woodsy trails.
 The nearby Columbia River Gorge provides easy access to both.
-Set less than hour from downtown, the gorge is a recreational biker’s paradise, with options including car-free blacktop, smooth single-track flows and canyon trails riddled with tricky switchbacks.
+Set less than an hour from downtown, the gorge is a recreational biker’s paradise, with options including car-free blacktop, smooth single-track flows and canyon trails riddled with tricky switchbacks.
 Here are three superb spots to pedal the day away.

-Mountain bikers of all ages and abilities can appreciate the EasyCLIMB Trail, a 2-mile (3.2 km) loop at the port of Cascade Locks.
+Mountain bikers of all ages and abilities can appreciate the EasyCLIMB Trail, a 2-mile (3.2 km) loop at the Port of Cascade Locks.
 The multi-purpose path winds through rock-strewn riverfront beaches, grassy meadows and even an 18-hole disc golf course.
 With only 200 feet (61 m) of total elevation gain, this family-friendly ride is ideal for beginning mountain bikers looking to gain confidence while admiring gorgeous gorge views.
 Also ideal: a post-pedal ice cream cone from Cascade Locks’ famous East Wind Drive-In.

 Outfitted with wide, paved shoulders and sections of dedicated bike paths, the Historic Columbia River Highway offers road bikers several opportunities for pedal-powered sightseeing.
 The 4.5-mile stretch from Hood River to Mosier features the fantastic engineering feat of the Mosier Twin Tunnels, originally carved from the solid basalt cliffs in 1921.
 For a longer excursion, take the highway from Troutdale’s Glen Otto Community Park to Cascade Locks Marine Park.
 Riders share the road with automobile traffic on most of this 31-mile (50 km) portion of asphalt.
 (A 1.6-mile [2.6 km] section between John B. Yeon State Park and Moffett is car-free.)
 But the low speed limits and well-graded roads — not to mention stellar waterfalls — make this a must for any experienced cyclist.
 Don’t forget to stop at the famous, 620-foot (189 m) Multnomah Falls for a picture-perfect picnic spot.